 Our Commitment to Addressing Racism and Bias

-CMCA recognizes that race is a primary organizing principle in United States society.
+The The Patricia S. Levinson Center for Multicultural and Community Affairs (CMCA) recognizes that race is a primary organizing principle in American society.
 And, in healthcare, medicine, and scientific research, the roles of race and racism have systematically resulted in profound negative health care outcome disparities and patient care experiences for historically marginalized communities of color.

 We also recognize the role unconscious or implicit bias influences attitudes and stereotypes that affect understanding, actions, and decisions on an unconscious level.
 These biases develop over a lifetime, but we often are unaware how implicit biases can compromise diversity and inclusion efforts in healthcare administration, research, and healthcare delivery.
 By learning how to identify and confront unconscious bias in yourself and others, it is possible to mitigate the impact and promote respect for all.